synapticloop/tmpdb-data/README.md

 #### low

+ - Physical pencil not present
- - Measurements of the pencil were not taken with a precision tool, and/or may have been estimated from supplied images.
+ - Measurements of the pencil were not taken with a precision tool, and may have been estimated from supplied images.
  - The overall look of the pencil and the relative dimensions should be within reasonable and relative bounds.
+ - The pencil may be based on a third party branded model that is identical to the original.
  - It is unlikely that internal measurements have any level of relative accuracy, and, where supplied have been estimated.
  - There may be a low level of accuracy of the colours of the pencil's parts.

 #### medium

+ - Physical pencil present, however no precision measurement tool was used, or physical pencil not present and image used.
+Where an image is used for measurements, an accurate measuring scale is included with the image.
  - Not all pencil measurements were taken with a precision tool, (especially where there are internal components which access could not be gained).
  - External measurements may have been accurately measured, however internal components may not have been measured.
  - The pencil may be based on a third party branded model that is identical to the original.